cjstas/D-DCharacterCreator/README.md

 Next try to run our automated tests.
 You should be able to right click the tests directory in src, mark the directory as a test directory.
 Then you right click again and hit "Run All Tests."
 If any tests fail, please let us know.
 All release versions should have working tests

+NOTE: If tests do not run correctly, make sure that you have the "Use classpath of module:" field set to thecorrect path (Should say something like TeamFFinalProject)